skuttleman/fun-util/README.md

 #### -`map`

 The `Array.prototype` method adapted to work with strings and objects.
-It accepts multiple mapping functions.
+It accepts multiple items and multiple mapping functions.

 ```js
 const { map } = require('fun-util');